Putin orders partial military call-up, sparking protests

 In Armenia, Sergey arrived with his 17-year-old son, saying they had prepared for such a scenario.
 Another Russian, Valery, said his wife’s family lives in Kyiv, and mobilization is out of the question for him “just for the moral aspect alone.”
 Both men declined to give their last names.

-The state communication watchdog Roskomnadzor also warned media that access to their websites would be blocked for transmitting “false information” about the mobilization.
-It was unclear exactly what that meant.
+The state communication watchdog Roskomnadzor warned media that access to their websites would be blocked for transmitting “false information” about the mobilization.

+Residents in Ukraine’s second-largest city, Kharkiv, appeared despondent about the mobilization as they watched emergency workers clear debris from Russian rocket attacks on two apartment buildings.

+“You just don’t know what to expect from him,” said Kharkiv resident Olena Milevska, 66.
+“But you do understand that it’s something personal for him.”

 In calling for the mobilization, Putin cited the length of the front line, which he said exceeds 1,000 kilometers (more than 620 miles).
 He also said Russia is effectively fighting the combined military might of Western countries.

-Western leaders said the mobilization was in response to Russia’s recent battlefield losses in Ukraine.
+Western leaders said the mobilization was in response to Russia’s recent battlefield losses.

-U.S. national security council spokesperson John Kirby said Putin’s speech is “definitely a sign that he’s struggling, and we know that.”

 President Joe Biden told the U.N.
-General Assembly: “We will stand in solidarity against Russia’s aggression, period.”
-He said Putin’s new nuclear threats against Europe showed “reckless disregard” for Russia’s responsibilities as a signer of the Treaty on the Non-Proliferation of Nuclear Weapons.
+General Assembly that Putin’s new nuclear threats showed “reckless disregard” for Russia’s responsibilities as a signer of the Treaty on the Non-Proliferation of Nuclear Weapons.

+Hours later, Ukrainian President Volodymyr Zelenskyy urged world leaders at the gathering to strip Russia of its vote in international institutions and its U.N.
+Security Council veto, saying that aggressors need to be punished and isolated.

+Speaking by video, Zelenskyy said his forces “can return the Ukrainian flag to our entire territory.
+We can do it with the force of arms.
+But we need time.”

-The partial mobilization order came a day after Russian-controlled regions in eastern and southern Ukraine announced plans for referendums on becoming integral parts of Russia — a move that could eventually allow Moscow to escalate the war.
-The referendums will start Friday in the Luhansk, Kherson and partly Russian-controlled Zaporizhzhia and Donetsk regions.
+The partial mobilization order came two days before Russian-controlled regions in eastern and southern Ukraine plan to hold referendums on becoming part of Russia — a move that could allow Moscow to escalate the war.
+The votes start Friday in the Luhansk, Kherson and partly Russian-controlled Zaporizhzhia and Donetsk regions.

-The balloting is all but certain to go Moscow’s way.
 Foreign leaders are already calling the votes illegitimate and nonbinding.
-Ukrainian President Volodymyr Zelenskyy said they were a “sham” and “noise” to distract the public.
+Zelenskyy said they were a “sham” and “noise” to distract the public.

 Michael Kofman, head of Russian studies at the CNA think tank in Washington, said Putin has staked his regime on the war, and that annexation “is a point of no return,” as is mobilization “to an extent.”